Royal Flying Doctor Service of Australia’s policy for the collection, storage and disclosure of personal information.

-For the primary purpose of providing a health and medical service
+- For the primary purpose of providing health and medical service

-As de-identified data for research, compilation of statistics, and public health;
+- As de-identified data for research, a compilation of statistics, and public health;

 Unsuccessful employment applications are held for a period of time in case they may be suitable for any similar opportunities that become available.
 We will destroy any application, and no longer consider it as part of the recruitment pool, on request from the Applicant.
 Whilst our employees do not have a legal right to access under the Privacy Act, they can make a written request to their manager and review their file contents.
 They cannot make any changes to their records but may add a note to their file if they wish.